 First-Year $uccess Program FAQ

 Participants log their activities in the First-Year $uccess Program Portal.
 This portal uses single-sign-on authentication, so you may be asked to log into your My.Stetson account if you have not already authenticated during your browsing session.
-The portal contains instructions and submission links under each micro-scholarship opportunity for you to log your activity and earn.
+The portal contains instructions and submission links under each micro-scholarship opportunity for you to log your activity and increase your scholarship.

 Stetson leverages its retention model developed collaboratively by the Office of Institutional Research and Effectiveness and the Data Officer of the Faculty Senate to identify incoming students who may need additional support to thrive at Stetson based on a number of pre-college academic and personal factors.